-A70.
 The sustainability of our Parish may be further improved if steps are taken to make better use of sustainable energy.
 The recent conversion of Magdalen Laver village hall to renewable power, using air source heat pumps and solar panels, sets a good example.
-The NPPF, paragraph 97, encourages renewable energy technologies subject to various criteria to protect the landscape, buildings and the amenities enjoyed by users of neighbouring properties.

-A71.
-Our consultation indicated support for renewable energy developments, but respondents expressed concern about wind turbines on a large scale.
+Our consultation indicated support for

+renewable energy developments, but respondents expressed concern about wind turbines on a large scale.